Destroyer escort: Origins

+Alternatives

+Destroyer escorts were designed and built to naval construction standards, and as such could only be built at yards experienced with naval standards.
+The United States Maritime Commission created its S2-S2-AQ1 design – which was based on the British-designed River class – for much the same role but using civilian construction standards.
+These ships would be classed by the Navy as the Tacoma class frigates (PF).
+These frigates had a greater range than the superficially similar destroyer escorts, but the US Navy viewed them as decidedly inferior in all other respects.
+The Tacoma class had a much larger turning circle than destroyer escorts, lacked sufficient ventilation for warm-weather operations (a reflection of their original British design and its emphasis on operations in the colder North Atlantic Ocean), were criticized as far too hot below decks, and, because of the mercantile style of their hulls, had far less resistance to underwater explosions than ships built to naval standards like the destroyer escorts.

 Post–World War II U.S. ship reclassification

 After World War II, new-build United States Navy destroyer escorts were referred to as ocean escorts, but retained the hull classification symbol DE.
 However, other navies, most notably those of NATO countries and the USSR, followed different naming conventions for this type of ship, which resulted in some confusion.
 To remedy this problem, the 1975 ship reclassification declared ocean escorts (and by extension, destroyer escorts) as frigates (FF).
 This brought the USN's nomenclature more in line with NATO, and made comparing ship types with the Soviet Union easier.
 As of 2006, no plans existed for future frigates for the US Navy.
 USS Zumwalt and the littoral combat ship (LCS) were the main ship types planned in this area.
 However, by 2017 the Navy had reversed course, and put out a Request For Proposals (RFP) for a new frigate class, temporarily designated FFG(X).
 One major problem with ship classification is whether to base it on a ship's role (such as escort or air defense), or on its size (such as displacement).
 One example of this ambiguity is the Ticonderoga-class air-defense ship class, which is classified as cruiser, though it uses the same hull as the Spruance-class destroyers.